t1st3/generator-amd/README.md

 Usage
 -----------

-Once , initiate the generator:
+Once you have installed Node, NPM and Yeoman, you can initiate the generator:

 ```
 $ yo amd